 150 g flour, 1/2 teaspoon baking powder, 100 g butter (or margarine), 100 g sugar (I reduced the amount of sugar from the original recipe), 2 eggs, 2 egg yolks

 2 egg whites, 80 g sugar, 80 g grounded almonds (or almond and hazelnuts)

 Seperate 2 of 4 eggs.
 Make batter by first mixing sugar, butter and eggs (2 eggs, 2 egg yolks), then adding flour and baking powder.
 Lay out your cake pan with with baking paper and our batter in.
 Spread currants evenly on top of it.
 You won’t see a lot of the batter any more.
 Bake in preheated oven at 180°C for 30 min.

 When your baking time is almost over, start beating egg whites until stiff while adding sugar.
 Carefully fold in grounded nuts.
 Coat cake with egg-nut-mixture and bake for another 15 to 20 min.

-Cool down, dust with icing sugar and serve with whipped cream.
+Cool down, optionally dust with icing sugar and serve with whipped cream.

 NOTE: As you may have noticed I’ve updated this post.
 I know, that is not the idea of blogging and usually I can accept that I’ve made some progress in photography during the last two years … but: this post was so popular during the last weeks and then it is my favourite cake, but the old pale and smoosh looking pictures didn’t really capture the feelings I have with it.
 So, when my parents brought me a bowl of fresh red currants from their garden, I couldn’t resist the temptation to bake and shoot it again.
 I also wanted to include my memories closely linked to this cake.
 They belong inseparably to the meaning of this cake for me.